 Two hours after ingesting the capsule, you may drink clear liquids.
 After four hours, you may eat a light meal.
 If your doctor suggests otherwise, follow their instructions.
 Avoid strenuous physical activity while the capsule is still in your body.

-Within 1-2 weeks, your will usually receive your test results from your doctor.
+Within one to two weeks, you will usually receive your test results from your doctor.